-As many as 93 percent of children with untreated cleft conditions will not survive to reach their 20th birthdays.
+As many as 93 percent of children with untreated cleft conditions could die before their 20th birthdays.

 Everyone Deserves Safe Surgery